Token (railway signalling): Present-day use

-Until the late 20th century, the token system was standard on British single-track lines and it still remains on a number of lines there as well as elsewhere, such as the line between and Stranraer in south west Scotland, as well as the Marlow branch line in southeast England.
+Until the late 20th century, the token system was standard on British single-track lines and it still remains on a number of lines, such as the line between and Stranraer in south west Scotland, as well as the Marlow branch line in southeast England.
 Traditional token systems are also in use on heritage railways in Britain, for example on the Mid Hants Railway and the West Somerset Railway which is fitted throughout with Tyer's electric token instruments.
 The Bluebell Railway has short section token working between adjacent boxes and long section working available between Sheffield Park and Kingscote.

 The token system was in use on the Hurstbridge railway line, Melbourne, Australia between Greensborough and Eltham (Miniature Electric Staff) and Eltham and Hurstbridge (Train Staff and Ticket) until replaced by electronic signalling in early 2013.
 The Greensborough to Eltham section was abolished on 31 January 2013, along with half of the Eltham to Hurstbridge section, as far as Diamond Creek.
 The final Diamond Creek to Hurstbridge section was abolished on 22 March 2013.

 The Puffing Billy Railway in Melbourne, Victoria, has used a staff and ticket system since it was originally opened from Upper Ferntree Gully to Gembrook.
 The current line from Belgrave to Gembrook has permanent staff stations at Belgrave, Menzies Creek, Lakeside and Gembrook.
 A temporary staff station exists at Emerald town to allow trains to pass at Emerald on busy days.
 For the Emerald temporary staff to be activated, the Menzies Creek to Lakeside staff is required to be locked away at Menzies Creek.
 A similar situation occurs with Cockatoo station, whereby for it to be enacted as a Temporary Staff Station, the Lakeside to Gembrook staff is required to be locked away at Lakeside.

 The token method of working is sometimes still used for temporary situations such as through engineering works or where the signalling system has yet to be provided.
 In December 1981, a new underground line was opened in Melbourne, which provided a circular service around the city's central business district.
 Although normal services were not to begin for some time, for two months special services operated on Sundays to allow people to try the new line, and for this period the line operated with a train staff, although there was no provision for tickets to be used.